Logarithmic variance for the height function of square-ice: Proofs of the theorems

 \begin{remark}Note that this step crucially relies on the fact that the values on $\ell_+$ and $\ell_-$ are bounded between $2$ and $k_0$ since applying FKG for $|h-k_0|$ requires all the boundary values to have the same sign in \cref{prop:FKG_modh}. \end{remark} Overall, the argument in the previous paragraph gives us the existence of $c_4>0$ such that for all $n$,

-\bigbreak On $\cC \cap \cB_n(-7n) \cap \cB_n(7n)$, let $\Omega$ be the connected component of the origin inside the outermost realisations of the crossings in \eqref{eq:A1}, \eqref{eq:A2}, \eqref{eq:A3}, \eqref{eq:A4} minus the loops $\ell_+$ and $\ell_-$ (see \cref{fig:renorm}).
+\bigbreak On $\cC \cap \cB_n(-7n) \cap \cB_n(7n)$, let $\Omega$ be the connected component of the origin inside the outermost realisations of the crossings in \eqref{eq:A1}, \eqref{eq:A2}, \eqref{eq:A3}, \eqref{eq:A4} minus the loops $\ell_+$ and $\ell_-$ (see \cref{fig:renorm}) {(we do a standard Markovian exploration from outside inwards to achieve this)}.
 As in \cite{DST}, we want to separate $\ell_+$ and $\ell_-$ with an $h \leq 0$ $\times$-path.
 However, since the values on $\ell_-$ and $\ell_+$ can be as high as $k_0$, we need several steps to find this path.
 We do so iteratively, each time dividing the value of the separating path by a factor of 2.
-We now provide the details.
-Let $R_-$, $R_0$ and $R_+$ be the subsets of $\Omega$ made of vertices with first coordinates in $[-4n,-3n]$, $[-3n,3n]$, and $[3n,4n]$ respectively.
-We write $\cV_{h\le 2^{k}}^\times(R_\#)$ for the existence of a vertical $\times$-crossing of this quad between the bottom and top boundaries of $\partial\Omega$.
-Let